 Need a PDF?

 Unfortunately, some people—including criminals—often look for opportunities to take advantage of others during times of national crisis.
-The current coronavirus (COVID-19) pandemic creates a perfect environment for lawbreakers who may be targeting vulnerable victims.
+The coronavirus (COVID-19) pandemic created a perfect environment for lawbreakers who may be targeting vulnerable victims.
 Very often, their targets may be older adults.

 Here are some effective defenses to help stop criminals in their tracks.
 Arm yourself with these smart strategies to protect yourself and your family against scammers.

 Make sure to fact-check all the COVID-19 information you receive.
 Don’t share any messages about the virus on social media or email—or even in conversation with friends and family—unless you verify the information is from a trusted source.

 If you’re unsure about a news item or piece of information, use a fact-checking website such as Snopes.

 You get a call that seems to be coming from the CDC.
 It’s a plea for a donation to them during COVID-19.
 But in reality, this is “government impersonation fraud,” say CDC officials.
 “Federal agencies do not request donations from the general public.”

 Other phone frauds include fake coronavirus treatments, vaccinations, work-at-home schemes, or opportunities to provide personal protective gear and cleaning products.
 Some scammers may also call claiming to be friends or relatives who need immediate financial assistance related to COVID-19.

 - Do not take calls from phone numbers you don’t recognize.

 - Never give out your personal information, banking information, Social Security number, or any other information over the phone or to strangers.